Bluebonnet Notes: 2021 Bluebonnet Forecast (Part III) - Texas Hill Country

-In Part I of this series we took a look at the rainfall and temperature data from the Big Bend in West Texas.
-In Part II we looked at the weather data from South Texas.
-In the final part of this series we will look at the weather data from the Texas Hill Country.
-For the purposes of this article, Texas Hill Country will refer to the Llano Uplift region, which includes Llano County and parts of Mason County, San Saba County, Blanco County, and Burnet County.
+In Part II of this series we took a look at the rainfall and temperature data from South Texas.
+In Part III we will look at the weather data from the Texas Hill Country.
+For the purposes of this article, the Texas Hill Country is defined as Llano County, Mason County, San Saba County, Blanco County, Burnet County, and Gillespie County.

 Seed germination period